n8henrie/rpi_arduino_template/README.md

 - Check serial port speed: `stty < /dev/arduino_serial`.
     - I've put everything as 115200 because that's what my Pi seems to have defaulted to, though 9600 seems more popular.
     - If yours is different, you'll need to either change the port's rate to 115200 with `stty` or change the scripts to whatever rate you prefer.
+- Cannot set SCK period errors using chips with USBasp
+    - If you're using a brand new chip, you may need to set the fuses -- `make set_fuses` seems to work fairly well.
+    - If you're running a device very slow (e.g. ATtiny85 at internal clock's 1MHz), you may need to either:
+        - Set avrdude's `-B` flag to something like `-B4` (may not be possible depending on your USBasp firmware)
+        - Bridge jumper 3 on your USBasp

+## Changelog

+### 20150724

+- Moved sketches to examples
+- Added [git submodules](http://git-scm.com/docs/git-submodule) for appropriate boards.txt files

+### 20150709

+- Initial commit